GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
+> ### Then Apple went public toward the end of 1980.
+All of a sudden, all these people I was working with were millionaires.
 >
-> ~ *John von Neumann*
+> ~ *Andy Hertzfeld*

 ---
 ## 🏎 Quick Facts